 When Roofing in the Rain May Be Acceptable

 A good roofing contractor will always stay informed of pending weather conditions, including the possibility of rain.
 However, weather is often unpredictable, so an experienced roofing contractor should be prepared for the possibility of rain.
 Tarps should be available and ready for immediate use.
 Experienced contractors will often work small areas of the roof at a time to minimize the risk of exposing the decking and underlayment to rain.

 As a rule, however, most roofing contractors will only work in the rain if immediate repairs need to be made during or immediately after a storm to keep rain from entering and damaging the interior of a structure.
 These kinds of repairs are usually temporary; the areas are permanently repaired when weather conditions are more favorable.
 Many roofing contractors working in areas that receive a lot of rain have developed methods that allow them to work during a light drizzle, but in general, any roofing work that is not a true emergency should be done under dry conditions.

 Alpha Roofing Offers Emergency Repairs and Many Other Roofing Services

 Alpha Roofing in an Austin roofing contractor that serves customers in Austin, TX and Central Texas with quality work at competitive prices.
-Our services include emergency roof repairs, asphalt shingle installation, metal roofing systems, skylight installation, roof inspections, flat roof repairs and installation, moss removal, chimney repairs and the installation of gutters and siding.
+Our services include emergency roof repairs, asphalt shingle installation, metal roofing systems, skylight installation, roof inspections, flat roof repairs and installation, moss removal, chimney repairs and the installation of siding.
 We employ professional roofers who have the expertise to handle any job and who work only for us.
 For a free estimate, call one of our friendly staff members at (512) 777-1086 or fill out the online quote request.